Morton’s Neuroma Insoles

 Based on 2021 reports of 45 neuromas in 36 patients, Corticosteroid injections stayed effective for more than a third of cases – for up to 5 years.
 Although the satisfaction scale can vary, injections can be a practical treatment opportunity.

 Two types of surgeries for Morton’s neuroma exist.
 They are decompression surgery or nerve removal surgery.
-With decompression, surgeons take away the nerve pressure by cutting the structures nearby.
-But, when there is growth, and other treatments fail to offer relief, then the nerve can be removed.
+With decompression, surgeons remove the nerve pressure by cutting nearby structures.
+But, when there is growth, and other treatments fail to offer relief, the nerve can be removed.

 How Do Morton’s Neuroma Insoles Help?

-The entire foot needs comfort to correct or ease some of the foot problems.
-Supporting the arch of the foot with standard orthopedic insoles can be an efficient tactic for protecting the feet during treatment.
+The entire foot needs comfort to correct or ease some foot problems.
+Supporting the foot’s arch with standard orthopaedic insoles can be efficient for protecting the feet during treatment.
 Insoles for foot pain may provide additional cushioning on the heel and arch support to alter your biomechanics.

-Morton’s Neuroma insoles are designed to absorb some of the force when wearing shoes, like high heels.
+Morton’s Neuroma insoles are designed to absorb some of the force when wearing shoes like high heels.
 The sooner you start treating the symptoms, the easier it is to curb the pain.
-But, if you leave Morton’s neuroma unmanaged, it could get worse with time and develop into chronic pain.
+But, if you leave Morton’s neuroma unmanaged, it could worsen with time and develop into chronic pain.

 ● How effective are insoles for Morton’s Neuroma?